Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: System Model

+These communication patterns are supported by two message types in the European model: the periodic \acf{CAM}~\cite{etsi:CAM} and the event-driven \acf{DENM}~\cite{etsi:DENM}.
+In the US, standardization foresees a two-part \acf{BSM}~\cite{BSM,SAE:J2735} that roughly corresponds to the \ac{CAM} and \ac{DENM}.
+These message types make up the bulk of communication between vehicles; in Europe, additional message types are currently under standardization for specific applications, such as the \acf{SPaT} and \acf{TOPO} message types.
+Both the \ac{CAM} and the first BSM part consist of core elements including position, heading, speed, steering wheel angle and vehicle size.
+Supplemental information can be added, such as vehicle role and status of vehicle lights.
+CACC applications can technically work with just CAM/BSM.1 information, but most proposals include acceleration information into beacon messages for better performance.

+The second BSM part is only transmitted when a specific event occurs, similar to \acp{DENM}, but is packaged within the next periodic BSM instead of being transmitted separately.
+This second BSM part is also single-hop; unlike the European model, which specifically foresees \acp{DENM} as multi-hop messages, events are transferred through 1-hop BSMs only.
+DENMs are event triggered messages, which are designed to warn about specific events, such as traffic jams, emergency breaking, an approaching emergency vehicle, or road construction. \acp{DENM} are usually relevant for specific geographical area, and can be forwarded there over multiple hops.
+A geobroadcast protocol is specified~\cite{etsi:ts102636-4-1}, which first forwards messages to the designated target region and then broadcasts the message within that region.

-Although \acs{V2V} communication, that is communication purely between vehicles, is able to support a large number of use cases, there is a requirement to complement \acs{V2V} communication with \ac{V2I} communication.
-Infrastructure can help to increase communication range during the initial deployment phase~-- consider, for instance, roadside units at important intersections~--, and provide communication links to back-end infrastructure and the Internet.
-Back-end connections can be used for infotainment services but also to provide over-the-air software updates or update security credentials stored in vehicles.
-However, it is unlikely that roadside units will be deployed on a large scale due to of estimated deployment and operation costs of 3,000--5,000 US dollars per \ac{RSU}~\cite{Banerjee2008-rsu-cost}.
+Although \acs{V2V} communication using \acp{CAM} and \acp{DENM} is able to support a large number of use cases, some use cases require \ac{V2I} communication.
+Infrastructure can help to increase communication range during the initial deployment phase, especially in critical areas such as intersections.
+Another important feature of infrastructure is that it enables communication with back-end infrastructure and the general Internet.
+This is useful for non-safety application classes, such as infotainment services, over-the-air software updates and security credential updates. \acp{RSU} can also be used to enable specific applications, such as traffic and fuel management through \ac{SPaT} messages\footnote{These messages inform incoming vehicles when the traffic light will turn green, allowing more efficient fuel management.}.
+However, large-scale deployment of roadside units is considered unlikely due to the estimated deployment and operation costs of 3,000--5,000 US dollars per \ac{RSU}~\cite{Banerjee2008-rsu-cost}.